intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/falcon/README.md

 ```

 ### 2. (Optional) Download Model and Replace File
-If you select the Falcon models [tiiuae/falcon-7b-instruct](https://huggingface.co/tiiuae/falcon-7b-instruct) or [tiiuae/falcon-40b-instruct](https://huggingface.co/tiiuae/falcon-40b-instruct), please note that there is a bug in their model implementation (`modelling_RW.py`) that causes failures when using the KV cache.
-Consequently, the BigDL-LLM INT4 optimization may not achieve optimal performance with these models.
+If you select the Falcon models ([tiiuae/falcon-7b-instruct](https://huggingface.co/tiiuae/falcon-7b-instruct) or [tiiuae/falcon-40b-instruct](https://huggingface.co/tiiuae/falcon-40b-instruct)), please note that their code (`modelling_RW.py`) does not support KV cache at the moment.
+To address issue, we have provided two updated files ([falcon-7b-instruct/modelling_RW.py](./falcon-7b-instruct/modelling_RW.py) and [falcon-40b-instruct/modelling_RW.py](./falcon-40b-instruct/modelling_RW.py)), which can be used to achieve the best performance using BigDL-LLM INT4 optimizations with KV cache support.

-To address this issue, we have provided two files: [src/falcon-7b-instruct/modelling_RW.py](./src/falcon-7b-instruct/modelling_RW.py) and [src/falcon-40b-instruct/modelling_RW.py](./src/falcon-40b-instruct/modelling_RW.py).
-You can replace the `modelling_RW.py file` in the `tiiuae/falcon-7b-instruct` or `tiiuae/falcon-40b-instruct` model files respectively with these files.
-By doing so, you can resolve the KV cache bug and obtain optimal performance from the BigDL-LLM INT4 optimization.

 #### 2.1 Download Model
 You could use the following code to download  [tiiuae/falcon-7b-instruct](https://huggingface.co/tiiuae/falcon-7b-instruct) or [tiiuae/falcon-40b-instruct](https://huggingface.co/tiiuae/falcon-40b-instruct) with a specific snapshot id.
-Please note that the provided patched `modelling_RW.py` files are specifically based on these commits.
+Please note that the `modelling_RW.py` files that we provide are based on these specific commits

 ```python
 from huggingface_hub import snapshot_download